 - Transparency in content and source moderation

-The focus of the conference is on identifying what new problems related to trust and truth arise on the Internet and what technical solutions could be a potential answer to these problems, rather than incremental solutions to what has already been proposed.
+The focus of the conference is on identifying what new problems and technical solutions we need to work on, rather than incremental solutions to what we are doing already.

-Technical papers should contain novel, previously unpublished material related to the topics of the conference and should be limited to 8 pages with unlimited number of pages for references.
+30 July 2021Extended to 5 August 2021 ] should contain novel, previously unpublished material related to the topics of the conference and should be limited to 8 pages with unlimited pages for references.
 Papers should be technical in nature; for instance, authors seeking to publish a position/opinion paper should rather submit a talk proposal, possibly accompanied by a blog post.
 The papers accepted will be presented either orally or as posters.
+Authors will be able to opt out from inclusion of accepted papers in the TTO proceedings, e.g., if they plan to publish their work elsewhere.
+Additionally, the proceedings will be published separately from the special issue, and authors of exceptional papers will be invited to optionally publish extended versions of their paper in the special issue separately.
 Double submissions are allowed, but they should be declared as a footnote on the first page of the paper.

-We invite technical papers of the following types: surveys, new methodologies, reproduction of experiments, resource or dataset compilations, and case-studies.
-For example:
+We invite technical papers of the following types: analysis paper, methodology paper, reproduction paper, resource paper, and use case paper.

-– survey paper: the core focus of the work should be to generate new insights about truth and trust online, rather than the specific method applied.
+– analysis paper: the core focus of the paper is to generate new insights about trust and truth online, rather than the specific method applied.

-– methodology papers should have a core focus on the test of the effectiveness of a proposed method.
+– methodology paper: the core focus is to test the effectiveness of a proposed method.

-– reproduction papers should provide new insights by presenting a holistic view of a topic, and should try to reproduce results documented in prior work.
+– reproduction paper: provides new insights by presenting a more holistic view of a prior topic, and by trying to reproduce results documented in prior work.

-– resource papers should present a new resource, such as a dataset or tool, or an interesting compilation of multiple datasets.
+– resource paper: presents a new resource, such as a dataset or tool.

-– use case papers could present new insights about a specific use case, such as an event or a community.
+– use case paper: presents new insights about a specific use case, such as an event or a community.

-Technical papers will be judged by at least two program committee members, and the focus will be on the novelty of the work, its perceived impact, and its technical quality.
-Submissions need to follow the provided TTO template, which is also available in Overleaf.
+Technical papers will be judged by at least two program committee members.
+Submissions need to follow the provided TTO template, which is also available on Overleaf.

 Anonymity requirements: technical papers will be subject to double-blind reviewing.
 Please submit anonymous manuscripts that do not contain information that identifies the authors or their organization.

-Talk proposals should be 2 pages long, describing the content of a roughly 20-minute talk (the actual length will be determined based on program constraints).
-We invite submissions from scholars, activists, developers, lawyers, ethics experts, fact-checkers, public servants, journalists, and researchers.
+- Talk proposals [13 August 2021] should be 2 pages long, describing the content of a roughly 20-minute talk (the actual length will be determined based on program constraints).
+We invite submissions from scholars, activists, developers, lawyers, ethics experts, fact-checkers, public servants, journalists, and all-around researchers.
 TTO attracts world-renowned experts: if you are excited to give a talk to such a group, and you think they would be excited to hear it, then you should submit a proposal.
-Selection criteria include the authoritativeness of the speaker, the quality of the work that will be presented, and the novelty with respect to recent events and the previous years TTO presentations (past speakers are less likely to be selected).

-Talk proposals may be submitted in any PDF format as long as the submission does not exceed two pages.
+Talk proposals may be submitted in any PDF format as long as the submission does not exceed 2 pages.
 Submissions must NOT be anonymous.